SJLewer/Election_Analysis/README.md

 Future enhancements to this script may include:

 1. Improving rounding precision:  The candidate vote percentages above do not total 100% due to rounding to one decimal place (.1f).
-Increasing the precision to two decimal place (.2f) fixes this issue.
+Increasing the precision to two decimal places (.2f) fixes this issue.

 _find code box formatting and include image of 2 decimal results._
     candidate_results = (